Big Little Miracles

 Leukemia is a disease of the blood and immune system.
 A common cold could rapidly become lethal.
 Pre-remission I was always prepared to drive to the ER with Doctor’s numbers on hand.
 I was riddled with anxiety in fear that I would come down with something and share the germs.
 In shock, we hunkered down following all the orders and managing the best we knew how.
 The very first chemo treatments killed the disease but were only a first step in preparation for the stem cells and more debilitating chemo.

-Because the cure was as brutal as the cancer, and the yo-yo effect of feeling we had turned a corner only to be dragged back to the start, it was impossible to gain secure footing in our progress.
+Because the cure honestly felt as brutal as the cancer, and the yo-yo effect of believing we had turned a corner only to be dragged back to the start, it was impossible to gain secure footing in our progress.
 Bob was hospitalized 3 separate times, 12 weeks total.
 His lowest weight was 143 after the last 5-week hospital stay fall of 2023.
 He is 6’3 and was 190 pounds when he was first diagnosed with AML.
-In his 70’s, he was the oldest Stem cell transplant recipient at Cedars and was accepted because of his exceptional physical aptitude and good health.
+In his 70’s, he was one of only 2 of the oldest Stem cell transplant recipient at Cedars at the time and was accepted because of his exceptional physical aptitude and good health.
 He has been a champion golfer and athlete all his life with a Mensa IQ.
 Seeing him deteriorate in every aspect after the infections in the hospital and the undiagnosed autoimmune attack in his spine that caused multiple falls for months with the experts telling us he just needed to exercise more, was a perpetual nightmare.
 Ultimately, he lost the ability to walk, was readmitted, and after weeks of testing, the nerves that refused to fire were discovered and he was given IV bags of immunoglobulin that finally began the healing journey.

 The amount of chemo and radiation needed to kill the bone marrow in preparation for the treatment ravages the mind and body.
 It is a miracle anyone survives it.
 Stem cell transplant is the only real cure for AML available.
 Several years ago, there was little hope for this disease with a 5-year life expectancy, so we had to take the chance.